Pearcleaner

 Pearcleaner is built natively for macOS using 100% Swift, ensuring optimal performance and seamless integration with the operating system.
 It supports both Intel 64 and Apple Silicon architectures, making it compatible with a wide range of Macs, including the latest M-series chips.
 The application operates by scanning common ~/Library and system locations for caches, logs, preferences, containers, launch agents, and support files associated with selected applications.
 A notable architectural component is the optional 'Sentinel monitor' helper, a lightweight background process (around 210KB, using <=5MB RAM) that watches the Trash folder for deleted apps.
 This monitor communicates with the main app via a custom URL scheme, prioritizing a light footprint over more resource-intensive XPC communication.
 Pearcleaner requires Full Disk Access and Accessibility permissions to effectively search for and delete files.

 Pearcleaner has cultivated an ecosystem focused on comprehensive system maintenance beyond just app uninstallation.
-It includes a robust Homebrew manager, enabling users to search, install, clean, and manage Homebrew packages directly within the application, effectively serving as a graphical interface for Homebrew.
+It includes a solid Homebrew manager, enabling users to search, install, clean, and manage Homebrew packages directly within the application, effectively serving as a graphical interface for Homebrew.
 The tool also offers a 'Finder Extension' for convenient right-click uninstallation directly from Finder.
 While not a traditional plugin architecture for third-party developers, Pearcleaner integrates with workflows from popular macOS utilities like Alfred and Raycast, providing streamlined access to its uninstallation capabilities.
-Furthermore, it supports command-line interface (CLI) operations for advanced users and deep link automation views, enhancing its integration possibilities within custom scripts and workflows.
+Also, it supports command-line interface (CLI) operations for advanced users and deep link automation views, enhancing its integration possibilities within custom scripts and workflows.
 Its focus on core utilities like orphaned file search, stripping unnecessary app architectures, and managing launch agents further solidifies its ecosystem of features.

-Recent updates to Pearcleaner in late 2025 and early 2026, up to version 5.4.3, have focused on UI/UX enhancements and robustness.
+Recent updates to Pearcleaner in late 2025 and early 2026, up to version 5.4.3, have focused on UI/UX enhancements and solidness.
 These include the ability to hide unused utility pages from the global menu, improved progress tracking for the "Update All" button in the Updater view, and pinyin sorting for Homebrew and Updater views.
 Critical fixes address issues like incorrect Homebrew CLI commands and handling of receipt ownership.
-A significant safety enhancement involved migrating all delete actions to use UndoManager, ensuring files are moved to Trash and robust validation for paths, eliminating direct `rm` commands from the codebase.
+A significant safety enhancement involved migrating all delete actions to use UndoManager, ensuring files are moved to Trash and solid validation for paths, eliminating direct `rm` commands from the codebase.
 While the developer has noted a temporary slowdown in updates due to full-time commitments, they are open to community pull requests for existing issues.
 Future directions are expected to continue improving its comprehensive app management, system cleanup, and Homebrew integration, prioritizing user control and safety.

 PearCleaner excels at thoroughly removing applications and all their associated files, including caches, preferences, logs, and support data, which standard drag-to-Trash methods leave behind.
 Users can drag and drop an app or select from a list to view all related files, ensuring a complete and clean removal.
 This prevents accumulation of digital 'junk' that can slow down a Mac over time.